Apache Commons logo Apache Commons RNG

 • JVM: OpenJDK 64-Bit Server VM (build 11.0.16+8-post-Ubuntu-0ubuntu118.04, mixed mode, sharing)

-Performance was measured using the Java Micro-benchmark Harness (JMH).
+Performance was measured using the Java Micro-benchmark Harness (JMH) and the code is provided in the Examples.

 Timings are representative of performance; the relative ranking of results may change depending on the JVM, operating system and hardware.